AadarshCanCode/Combinatorial-Reasoning/GRADIO_DEMO.md

 - Visual themes

 ### Adding New Features
-Extend the `CRLLMGradioDemo` class with new methods:
+Extend the `CRQUBOGradioDemo` class with new methods:
 - Custom processing functions
 - Additional visualizations
 - Export formats